noahehall/theBookOfNoah/linux/docker/docker_new.md

 ## volumes
   - a host/containers directory tree is created by a set of mount points that describe how to piece together one/more file  systems
   - volume
-    - mount point on the containers dorectory tree where a portion of hte host directory tree has been mounted
+    - mount point on the containers dorectory tree where a portion of the host directory tree has been mounted
     - useful for working with persistent/shared data
     - tool for segmenting and sharing data that has a scope/life cycle independent of a single container
     - enable separation of concerns and create modularity for architectural components